ubinity/webhidapi-firebreath/README.md

 webhidapi-firebreath
 ====================

-Browser plug-in interface to HIDAPI using FireBreath, exposing methods through JavaScript interfaces
+Browser plug-in interface to HIDAPI using FireBreath, exposing methods through JavaScript interfaces (for Linux, Windows, OS X)

 See also webhidapi-java for the same interface with more coffee and more exploits